Roasted Brussels Sprouts with Cranberries and Prosciutto

 - Transfer the roasted Brussels sprouts to a serving bowl.
 Spoon the prosciutto and cranberry mixture over the sprouts, including the drippings.
 Garnish with lemon zest and serve immediately.

-- Brussels sprouts – when roasting sprouts, make sure to spread them out onto a baking sheet.
+- Brussels sprouts: When roasting brussels sprouts, make sure to spread them out onto a baking sheet.
 You want to see some space around the sprouts.
 Otherwise, if crowded, they will steam instead of roast.

-- Prosciutto – is Italian dry-cured ham.
+- Prosciutto: Prosciutto is an Italian dry-cured ham.
 Ask your deli counter to cut you a slab and dice it yourself.
 Or sometimes you can find pre-diced prosciutto near the specialty meats.

 Keywords: fall, holidays, easy, roasted brussels sprouts